 While dust mopping floors is a fairly common practice, there are several factors that can make it more productive and reduce the chances that it will result in damage to the floor or the floor finish.
-Knowing how to dust mop properly can reduce the amount of regular and restorative maintenance.
+Knowing how to dust mop properly can reduce time on regular and restorative floor maintenance.

 Tools For Dust Mopping The Floor